sanjacob/jacobszpz/README.md

 ### Cloud
 I have used Firebase in mobile apps, integrating authentication, storage, and database.
 I have also used AWS to create virtual machines with EC2 and Lightsail, as well as static websites using Amplify.
-Finally, I have a some experience with Azure VMs.
+Finally, I have some experience with Azure VMs.

 ### UI